 Reviewers seem to either love or hate this composter.
 That may be because there’s a bit of a learning curve with the Bokashi method.
 It’s important to follow the instructions which come with the kit to help get you on the right track for your indoor composting efforts.

 If you’re ready for a non-electric indoor composter that lets you compost faster, get the SCD Probiotics K101 All Seasons Indoor Composter Kit.
-Click on its title wherever you see it linked in this post, and you’ll be taken to the page where it’s featured.
-Add it to your cart to start the order process.
+Click on its title wherever you see it linked in this post.

 Speed up your indoor composting with this kit and the Bokashi method.
 It could be the boost your survival garden needs this season.
 Find out more about Bokashi composting in the following video.